3B7-2 REGEN RECEIVER - K9EUI - 8-18-02

 Looking at the bottom of the set, the 3B7 socket is behind the regen

 variable cap.
-The center tube socket is at present unused and may
+The center tube socket

 install an RF amp there.
 The 2nd audio stage is in the right rear